Antonio Valverde y Cosío: Early life

 Antonio Valverde y Cosío was born around 1670 in Villapresente, Cantabria, Spain.
 He was attracted to New Spain by various business interests that his family had in the region.
 He began working in Sombrerete (in modern Mexico) because minerals had been discovered there in 1646.
 Over time, he and his associates created an important business in the area.
 The success of their partnership grew over the next 24 years.
 In 1693, Diego de Vargas, governor of New Mexico, recruited settlers and soldiers from Sombrerete, and Valverde decided to join them.
 Eventually, he became Vargas' secretary.

 From June 1694 to July 1697, Valverde served as a soldier in New Mexico, fighting to impose Spanish authority in New Mexico and restore the region's Hispanic population.
 Over the next two years (1694–96), he and Vargas participated in the war against the Puebloan peoples, who had rebelled against Spanish sovereignty because of the maladministration of Juan Francisco Treviño.
 In December 1695, Valverde was promoted to captain of the local presidio.

 He participated in many battles in 1696, including an assault on the mesa at Acoma.
 In early June, he began a military campaign against the Tewa people, who had promoted a Native American revolt along with the Tiwa, Keres, and Jemez people.
-That same year, Valverde suffered a serious illness, and Vargas gave him permission to travel to Mexico City for treatment.
+That same year, Valverde suffered a serious illness, and Vargas gave him permission to travel for treatment in Mexico City.

 In July 1697, Pedro Rodríguez Cubero replaced Vargas as governor and presented complaints against Vargas and Valverde.
 Vargas was imprisoned for several years, but Valverde was unaffected because he was in Spain at the time.

 Valverde and Juan Bautista de Saldúa shared the captaincy of the presidio of El Paso, a position Valverde held for the remainder of his life.
 In 1699, he was appointed alcalde of El Paso.

 He had an estate, including a large farm, in San Antonio de Padua.
 In addition, he controlled much of the economy of El Paso, along with trade and business in many other parts of New Mexico.
 In 1705, he became a lieutenant general under Governor Francisco Cuervo y Valdés.
 In 1708, he was named a councilman of Santa Fe.
 Two years later, in 1710, he got the rank of general.
 In 1712 and 1714, he fought against the Suma Indians and Apaches, who had rebelled against the Spanish.
-In 1715 Valverde was interim governor of New Mexico.
+In 1715, Valverde was interim governor of New Mexico.